Geriatrics in La Crosse

 As one of the few geriatric medicine offerings in the Midwest, and the only one in the tri-state region, we are honored to extend our expertise to the La Crosse area's elderly population and their primary health care providers.

 Specializing in helping older adults live healthy, productive lives

 Whether you or a loved one is elderly and dealing with complex health care needs, dementia, frailty, or simply having trouble with a new transition of life, you can turn to our Geriatrics team to provide you with the help you need.
 Our purpose is to help improve an elderly patient's function, independence, well being, comfort and quality of life.
 In Geriatrics, we assist our patients with achieving their objectives as they age.
 If that's not possible, we can help patients and their families develop new goals that can be achieved in a dignified and respectful manner.

 Dedicated to serving your needs

-Our Geriatrics team is made up of highly trained professionals and other related staff throughout Mayo Clinic Health system.
+Our Geriatrics team is made up of highly trained professionals and other related staff.
 As part of Mayo Clinic Health System, we have the ability to utilize the expertise and resources at Mayo Clinic in Rochester, Minnesota.